 A long-term care rider is an attachment to a life insurance policy that allows you to access part of the death benefit while you're still alive and in need of long-term care.
 It is a form of an accelerated death benefit.
 You can use the money for a temporary or a permanent condition, as long as they are recommended by a healthcare practitioner.

 A long-term care rider is an attachment to a life insurance policy that allows you to access part of the death benefit while you're still alive and in need of long-term care.
 It is a form of accelerated death benefit.
 You can use the money for a temporary or a permanent condition, as long as they are diagnosed by a healthcare practitioner.

 As you might guess, long-term care is expensive.
-The average cost of a semi-private room in a nursing home is $6,844, or $7698 if you want a private room.
+The average cost of assisted living can range from $4000-$9000 per month.
 Also, your chances of needing such care are pretty good: someone turning 65 today has an almost 70% chance of needing some kind of long-term care.

 A long-term care rider is a type of accelerated death benefit.
 There are three kinds of riders that fall under accelerated death benefits:

 All of these are add-on features to a life insurance policy.

 What's the difference between a critical illness rider and a chronic illness rider?
 A chronic illness rider pays out when you have an illness that is not life-threatening but lasts the rest of your life.
 A critical illness rider pays out for such life-threatening conditions such as cancer or a heart attack.
 There is also a terminal illness rider, which pays out when you have less than 12 or 24 months to live (it varies by the insurance company).